 Following the successful roll-out of an internal ‘refer a friend’ campaign, backed up with ingenious database-driven ‘job alerts’, British Gas were not short of applicants for vacancies the moment they became available, but the volume of candidates was stretching the HR department and this added to the urgency of rolling out online assessment and selection.

-We provided the psychometrics and web-design expertise to take the output of the scoping discussions and develop a new values-based online assessment system.
+We provided the psychometric test design expertise to take the output of the scoping discussions and develop a new values-based online assessment platform.

 Candidates now experience a customer-focused online problem-solving challenge that communicates the British Gas values and assesses reasoning and decision making, using bespoke content based on real job demands.
 The assessment therefore implicitly communicates the values of the business in the context of the demands of the roles.